 Sinochem Group, China’s biggest supplier of chemical products, agreed to buy a 40 percent stake in Texas oil-shale acreage from Pioneer Natural Resources Co.
-(PXD) for $500 million.
+(PXD:US) for $500 million.

 Sinochem also will pay $1.2 billion of Pioneer Natural’s share of future drilling costs, the Dallas-based company said in a statement yesterday.
 Pioneer Natural will continue to operate the 207,000 net acres in the Wolfcamp.
 The acquisition is Beijing-based Sinochem’s first oil and natural gas purchase from a U.S. company, according to data compiled by Bloomberg.